 Can the language proficiency exam be done remotely?

 Yes.
-All exams are being done remotely in Spring 2021, but will still be proctored.
+Exams will have the option to be completed remotely in Spring 2022, but will still be proctored.
 This requires you to have access to a laptop as well as a smartphone during the exam.

 NOTE: Chromebooks and tablets are not supported.